Hotels

 Hong Kong Has the Peninsula.

-In Europe grand hotels are a bit more common, though they’re often where you go for spot-on service, along with the fancy digs.
+In Europe grand hotels are a bit more common.
+Still, they’re often where you go for spot-on service, along with the fancy digs.
 They’ve had years to get it right after all.
 Here are just a few of Barcelona’s best grand luxury hotels:

 Mandarin Oriental Barcelona

-The room rates are in line with the quality, however.
+The room rates at Mandarin Oriental Barcelona are in line with the quality, however.
 Still.
 It is the goods.
 Book it here

 Majestic Hotel & Spa Barcelona